wishonia/wishonia/README.md

 There are a number of ways to do this like democracy and crowdfunding campaigns but they suffer from various limitations:

-- **Representative Democracy:** The interests of representatives do not match the interests of all citizens.
+- **Democracy:** Some interests of representatives do not match the interests of all citizens.
 Additionally, representatives have limited knowledge and cognitive capacity to effectively weigh the relative importance of thousands of wishes.
 - **Crowdfunding Campaigns:** People vote with their dollars to determine the allocation of resources.
 However, again humans have limited cognitive capacity to effectively weigh the relative importance of thousands of wishes.

 ### Aggregated Pairwise Preference Allocation (APPA)